 241. But, as the Signature requires that the essential sharp Seventh should not be inserted at the Clef, the Tonic Minor must have in its Signature another Flat, making in all three Flats more, or three Sharps less, than the Major Scale of the same Key Note; thus,

-In the last Example, the $F \approx$ , E =, and B =, are all to be considered as Sharps, when contrasted with the F =, E =, and B =, of the Minor Scale.
+In the last Example, the F , E \exists , and B \exists , are all to be considered as Sharps, when contrasted with the F \exists , E b, and B b, of the Minor Scale.

 CHAP.
 IV.
 KEYS.